roytang/blog/content/post/2021/12/mtgcrimson-limited-recap/index.md

 - win rate goes down significantly for decks with splash color(s)
 - by Main Color:
     - winningest for me was UB, by a clear margin.
-This was the exploit format, which I do remember enjoying a lot.
+This was the exploit archetype, which I do remember enjoying a lot.
-    - BW had the most number of events, most probably due to always being tempted by removal.
-It was however, my second-worst performing archetype
+    - BW (Lifegain) had the most number of events, most probably due to always being tempted by removal.
+It was however, my second-worst performing archetype.
+Worst archetype was RG (Werewolves) by a fair margin.
     - color pairs / archetypes I never got to try out were BG and UR
 - by Color:
     - unsurprisingly reinforcing the above observations: Blue and Black had the highest win rates.
 Green easily the worst.